-M-LC 322 Women's Ministry Programming (3) An examination of the practical programming issues related to women's ministry in the local church.
-Emphasis is placed on planning strategies, curriculum, and organizing activities and meetings.
-Class time is devoted to hands-on planning, organizing, and administrating women's ministry events, activities, and meetings.
+M-LC 322 Women's Ministry Programming (2) An examination of practical programming related to women's ministry in the local church.
+Emphasis is placed on developing opportunities for discipleship, serving, and fellowship.
+Class time will include hands-on planning of these activities.
 Prerequisite: M-LC 321 Women's Ministry Foundations

 M-LC 332 Crisis Counseling (2) A course that provides a foundational understanding of what a crisis is and how to counsel in such a situation from a Biblical perspective.
 Areas looked at include hospital emergencies, unexpected pregnancy, suicide, death, divorce, abuse, and others.
-Prerequisites: G-SS 102 Introduction to Psychology & Counseling, M-LC 203 Foundations of Biblical Counseling, and M-LC 204 Methods of Biblical Counseling M-LC 400 Local Church Ministries Internship (0) The student, under the supervision of a church teacher or leader, utilizes his or her training in the Local Church Ministries Department to teach in a church ministry or evaluate and lead a church educational program.
+Prerequisites: G-SS 102 Introduction to Psychology & Counseling, M-LC 203 Foundations of Biblical Counseling, and M-LC 204 Methods of Biblical Counseling M-LC 400 Local Church Discipleship Ministries Internship (0) The Local Church Ministries Internship provides an organized opportunity for students to live out key components of their biblical philosophy of ministry by putting into practice the skills they have acquired via their program course work in the context of a local church or related ministry.
+Each internship is tailored personally to the student's opportunities, abilities, and interests.
+An individualized learning contract developed collaboratively between the program faculty and the student provides the foundation for the internship experience.
+The learning contract focusses on the student's chosen area of emphasis- Biblical Counseling, Christian Education, World Missions, Music, or Women's Ministries.
+Each learning contract emphasizes cultivating mentoring relationship, strengthening teachingdiscipleship skills, overseeing local church ministry projects and/or programs, and conducting self-assessments.